RimsaKhan/HTML-CSS-PROJECTS/README.md

-# HTML-CSS-PROJECTS
+# BASIC CALCULATOR PROJECT
-This repository contains all my basic html and css projects
+This is my basic calculator project using HTML and CSS and JAVASCRIPT